zhiqwang/yolort/README.md

 ## 👋 Contributing

 We love your input!
 Please see our [Contributing Guide](.github/CONTRIBUTING.md) to get started and for how to help out.
 Thank you to all our contributors!
+If you like this project please consider ⭐ this repo, as it is the simplest and best way to support us.

 [![Contributors](https://opencollective.com/yolort/contributors.svg?width=950)](https://github.com/zhiqwang/yolov5-rt-stack/graphs/contributors)